 https://dor.georgia.gov/military-veteran-license-plates

-First off, for every primary GA license plate you are issued per military scenario, they are FREE!!!
+First off, for every Primary GA Military License Plate you are issued per military scenario, they are FREE!!!
 For me I have 4 registered vehicles and 3 registered trailers.
 Here is the break down for me so you can understand what I'm referring to:

-2015 Hyundai Equus - Primary Disabled Veteran (DV) Plates (ie maximum allowed DV Plates are 2 pairs as it's for the DV) - FREE
+2015 Hyundai Equus - Primary Disabled Veteran (DV) License Plates (ie maximum allowed DV License Plates are 2 pairs as it's for the DV) - FREE

-1993 Jeep YJ - Primary USAF Veteran Plate - FREE
+1993 Jeep YJ - Primary USAF Veteran License Plate - FREE

-2006 Jeep TJ Rubicon - Primary USAF Desert Storm Veteran Plate - FREE
+2006 Jeep TJ Rubicon - Primary USAF Desert Storm Veteran License Plate - FREE

-2011 Jeep Grand Cherokee - Secondary DV Plates (ie maximum allowed DV Plates are 2 pairs as it's for the DV) - $20.00 Per Year
+2011 Jeep Grand Cherokee - Secondary Disabled Veteran (DV) License Plates (ie maximum allowed DV License Plates are 2 pairs as it's for the DV) - $20.00 Per Year

-If I were to decide to get secondary/multiple say USAF Desert Storm Veteran Plates (ie as many as I want), each extra would be $20.00 Per Year.
+As an example, if I were to get a secondary and/or multiple USAF Desert Storm Veteran License Plates (ie as many as I want), each extra would be $20.00 Per Year.

-Now if I had motorcycles, I would be allowed my same 3 primary plates (ie DV, USAF Veteran, USAF Desert Storm Veteran) per motorcycle for FREE per year as well.
+Now if I had motorcycles, I would be allowed my same 3 Primary GA Military License Plates (ie DV, USAF Veteran, USAF Desert Storm Veteran) per motorcycle for FREE per year as well.

-With this said, to obtain any military plate, you have to bring your DD214 Member 4 REAL Copy to the DMV and obtain each of your military plates awarded to you (ie 2 for me).
+With this said, to obtain any GA Military License Plate, you have to bring your DD214 Member 4 REAL Copy to the Tag Office and obtain each of your GA Military License Plates awarded to you (ie 2 for me).

 ---------------------------------------------------------------

-The following is the Liberty County GIS Map (ie Open in Firefox as it's browser specific):
+The following is the Liberty County GIS Map (ie Open in Firefox as the application is browser specific):

 https://libertycountyga.maps.arcgis.com/apps/webappviewer/index.html?id=b648293e3b724201bbcc4f09254aea40